The formation of the question using ‘those

 - Are those students serious about their studies?

-- Are those cycles useful for handicaps?
+- Are those applications helpful for science students?

-- Were those insects very small?
+- Were those insects tiny to see from a distance?

-- Are those women trained nurses?
+- Are those women, trained nurses?

 - Are those her documents?

 - Are those books available in a library?

 - Were those damaged pieces of a blanket?

 - Were those bungalow designs beautiful?

 - Are those the computers of my son?

 - Are those the assets of the company?